TRIAL ATTORNEY, GS-905-14/15

-The Office of Overseas Prosecutorial Development, Assistance and Training (OPDAT), Criminal Division, U.S. Department of Justice, seeks an experienced prosecutor currently employed as an Assistant United States Attorney, Department of Justice Trial Attorney, or a State Prosecutor to serve as a Resident Legal Advisor (RLA) for the West African Region.
-This assignment is for a term of 14 months with the possibility of extension, contingent on the availability of funding.
+The Office of Overseas Prosecutorial Development, Assistance and Training (OPDAT), Criminal Division, U.S. Department of Justice, seeks an experienced Assistant United States Attorney, Department of Justice Trial Attorney or qualified State Prosecutor to serve as a Resident Legal Advisor (RLA) at the U.S. Embassy in Islamabad, Pakistan.
+This assignment is for a term of 14 months with the possibility of extension, contingent on additional funding and will begin on or about August 1, 2013.
 This position is a reimbursable detail or term appointment.
-Conditions of the detail will be handled on a case by case basis and will require an agreement between the gaining and losing components.
+Conditions of the detail will be handled on a case by case basis and will require an agreement between the chosen applicant's home office and OPDAT.

-Travel: Extensive international travel and other travel will be required.
+Travel: Extensive travel to/from Pakistan and within the country will be required.

 The RLA will receive appropriate Post salary differentials and allowances.

-Location: This position will be located in Cotonou, Benin.
+Location: This position will be located in Islamabad, Pakistan and is unaccompanied.

 Relocation Expenses: Relocation expenses are authorized.

 Submission Process: Interested applicants must submit a cover letter (highlighting relevant experience), a detailed resume, and a current performance evaluation, if applicable to: